IBM/ibm-spectrum-scale-csi/README.md

 kubectl apply -f deploy/operator.yaml
 ```

+> **NOTE**: Kubernetes use `kubectl` command, replace with `oc` if deploying in OpenShift.

 At this point the operator is running and ready for use!

 ### Option B: Using OLM

 > **NOTE**: This will be the prefered method.
 However, work is ongoing.

-> **NOTE**: Kubernetes use `kubectl` command, replace with `oc` if deploying in OpenShift.

 The following will subscribe the [quay.io](quay.io) version of the operator assuming OLM is installed.

 ``` bash
 kubectl apply -f deploy/olm-test/operator-source.yaml
 ```
+> **NOTE**: Kubernetes use `kubectl` command, replace with `oc` if deploying in OpenShift.

 ## Starting the CSI Driver

 Once the operator is running the user needs to access the operator's API and request a deployment.
 This is done through use of the `CSIScaleOperator` Custom Resource.

+> **ATTENTION** : If the driver pod does not start, it is generally due to missing secrets.

-Before starting the pluging, add any secrets to the appropriate namespace, the Spectrum Scale namespace is `ibm-spectrum-scale-csi-driver`:
+Before starting the plugin, add any secrets to the appropriate namespace.
+The Spectrum Scale namespace is `ibm-spectrum-scale-csi-driver`:

 ``` bash
 kubectl apply -f secrets.yaml -n ibm-spectrum-scale-csi-driver
 ```

-> **ATTENTION** : If the driver pod does not start, it is generally due to missing secrets.

 A sample of the file is provided [examples/spectrum_scale.yaml](stable/ibm-spectrum-scale-csi-operator-bundle/operators/ibm-spectrum-scale-csi-operator/example/spectrum_scale.yaml).

 Modify this file to match the properties in your environment, then:

-  * To start the CSI plugin run: `kubectl apply -f spectrum_scale.yaml`
+  * To start the CSI plugin, run: `kubectl apply -f spectrum_scale.yaml`
   * To stop the CSI plugin, run: `kubectl delete -f spectrum_scale.yaml`

 ## Uninstalling the CSI Operator

-> **NOTE**: Kubernetes use `kubectl` command, replace with `oc` if deploying in OpenShift.

 To remove the operator: